-Looking for alternative things to do in Kiev?
+Looking for alternative things to do in Kyiv?
 Plane spotters, transport geeks, and lovers of all things retro will enjoy the State Aviation Museum.

-For a bit fun, and hopefully some travel inspiration, here is our A to Z of Ukraine.
+For a bit fun, and hopefully some travel inspiration, here is an A to Z of Ukraine.
 From Andrew’s Ascent to Zhytomyr and everything in between.

 A photo essay featuring images that capture the beauty of Ladakh, one of India’s most photogenic regions, in the heart of Himalayas.

 This is such a genius idea for a garbage bin, don’t you think!?
 We spotted this Einstein street art on a municipal rubbish bin in Bulgaria’s capital, Sofia.